PARASTOOP/Pupils-Well-being-Companion-Robot/README.md

 Age recognition

-<p> •	To be able to interact with different children of different primary school age.
+•	To be able to interact with different children of different primary school age.

 Face recognition